psychosoft/racecalculator/README.md

 -It will exlude teams that does not live up to the mixed criteria or RaceCalculatorUtil.numTopRidersPerTeam.

--Genders are mapped to classId in the RaceCalculatorUtil.classGenderMap
+-Genders are mapped to competition "classId" in the RaceCalculatorUtil.classGenderMap

 -Specify the total amount of contestants per team to include in the calculations by setting the param RaceCalculatorUtil.numTopRidersPerTeam